scrapinghub/spidermon/docs/source/expression-monitors.rst

 ==================================

 First of all you should have :ref:`enabled spidermon <enabling-spidermon>`.
-Then you need to choose *when* you want to run your expression monitors
+Then you need to choose *when* you want to run your expression monitors.

 You can use :ref:`SPIDERMON_SPIDER_OPEN_EXPRESSION_MONITORS` to run the monitor when the spider open, or :ref:`SPIDERMON_SPIDER_CLOSE_EXPRESSION_MONITORS` if you